dbczumar/mlflow/docs/source/gateway/databricks.rst

 5. Get rate limits of a route:

-   The :meth:`query() <mlflow.gateway.client.MlflowGatewayClient.get_limits>` method returns all rate limits of a route.
+   The :meth:`get_limits() <mlflow.gateway.client.MlflowGatewayClient.get_limits>` method returns all rate limits of a route.
-   The data structure returned in the query is an array of limits, see :ref:`rate_limits`.
+   The data structure returned is an array of limits, see :ref:`rate_limits`.

    .. code-block:: python